You possess a great yet mostly unrecognized power to shape the world around us.

-The power exists in the seeds that we plant during our lifetimes.
+The power exists in the seeds that you plant during your lifetime.

-Seeds can be physical seeds that we plant in the soil of our gardens, and they can also be invisible seeds which are the words that we speak.
+Seeds can be physical seeds that we plant in the soil of our gardens, and they can also be invisible seeds which include the thoughts we think, the words we speak, and the actions or movements we make .

-There is vast and unforeseeable life-changing potential in a single seed, whether it’s a physical seed or a spoken word seed.
+There is vast and unforeseeable life-changing potential in a single seed, whether it’s a garden seed or a human seed.

 First, let’s look at how physical seeds operate in garden soil: